While it may not seem like a game-changer, painting a home gym can definitely have an impact on your at-home workouts.

 While we can’t give you a definitive answer on which paint color is "best," we can give you some hints on which is "best" for you and your fitness goals.
 Just remember that finding the best home gym paint color ultimately comes down to a few things, including:

-Keeping all these things in mind, here's the countdown of the best home gym paint colors in 2022:
+Keeping all these things in mind, here's the countdown of the best home gym paint colors:

 Related Article - Home Gym Decor Ideas